Peter Watt: Early and family life

 From 1989 to 1992 Watt trained as a nurse at a predecessor institution to Bournemouth University, then worked for Poole Hospital NHS Trust.

-He is married and, as of 2007, the father of three children as well as a foster carer.
+He is married to Claire, living in Leicestershire, together they have seven children and three grandchildren.

 Labour Party

 From 1996 he worked for the Labour Party, first as a local organiser for Battersea and Wandsworth, then in Labour Party head office on election delivery and recruitment and then as Regional Director of the Eastern region.
 In 2004 he gained a Professional Certificate in Management from the Open University.

 He returned to the Labour Party head office as Director of Finance and Compliance in 2005, a role that bridges legal and financial party issues and also usually includes a tacit role of enforcing party discipline and sorting out internal disputes.
 Viewed as loyal to the party leadership, he has on occasion come into conflict with the trade union movement over party policy and organisation, especially apparent at the Labour Party Conference in 2005.

 Watt was appointed as general secretary by the Party's National Executive Committee on 7 November 2005.
-He was not the candidate favoured by Prime Minister and Labour Party leader Tony Blair, but won the NEC vote by some margin.
+He was not the candidate favoured by Prime Minister and Labour Party leader Tony Blair, but won the NEC vote by some margin over his eventual successor Ray Collins.

 BBC News reported that he resigned as general secretary on 26 November 2007 and he was quoted as saying that he knew about an arrangement by which one individual, David Abrahams, had made a number of donations to the Labour Party through third parties without the fact that he was ultimate donor being reported.
 He said that he had not appreciated that he had failed to comply with the reporting requirements.
 Watt revealed he had known about the arrangement for about a year.
 In May 2009 the Crown Prosecution Service decided there was insufficient evidence for any prosecution relating to these events.